ArtPoon/slides/markdown/toronto2024.md

   * Different summary statistics on lengths, *e.g.*, mean of subtree.
   * Different length definitions, *e.g.*, tip-to-tip path or one branch?
   * Monophyletic or paraphyletic?
 * Rebuilding trees is too unstable!
+Seldom used for tracking clusters.
   * We can graft new tips to an existing tree by maximum likelihood (pplacer, Matsen *et al* 2010).

 <small><small>